acpascale/netzero_navigate/README.md

 	1. The last base R release the code was tested on is version 4.4.0, which was run via RStudio 2024.04.2 Build 764.
 	2. A python 3.11 interpreter based on an acrgispro-py3 clone was run in PyCharm 2024.1.2 (Community Edition) Build #PC-241.17011.127, built on May 28, 2024.
 2. R code requires the following packages (last version the code was tested on): openxlsx (4.2.5.2), reshape2 (1.4.4).
 3. Ordinary python imports (e.g. os, numpy, pandas, etc) are listed in each relevant file.
-Python code additionaly requires the installation of the scikit-learn package, with the last version the code was tested on being 1.4.2 .
+Python code additionally requires the installation of the scikit-learn package, with the last version the code was tested on being 1.4.2 .
 4. No non-standard hardware is required.

 ### Installation guide
-1. As long as directory structure is maintained and parameter files are altered for each specific run environemnt, there are no custom installation instructions.
+1. If directory structure is maintained and parameter files are altered for each specific run environment, there are no custom installation instructions.

 ### Demo
-1. Stages 1-3 and some optional stages (in 1_stage1to8.py file) cannot be run without downloading files owned by other organizations, and placing them in the appropriate GIS location.
+1. Stages 1-3 and some optional stages (in 1_stage1to8.py file) cannot be run without downloading files owned by other organizations and placing them in the appropriate GIS location.
-	1. See "/d0_2code/parameters/mpv1_[x].csv", "/d0_2code/parameters/mvp0_paper_setup.csv" , and "mpv3_paper_all.csv" files.
+	1. See "/d0_2code/parameters/mpv1_[x].csv", "/d0_2code/parameters/mvp0_paper_setup.csv", and "mpv3_paper_all.csv" files.
-	2. If not downloading external files, users should paramterize the 'Start Stage row" in the "/d0_2code/parameters/mvp0_paper_setup.csv" file to start with stage 4.
+	2. If not downloading external files, users should parameterize the 'Start Stage row" in the "/d0_2code/parameters/mvp0_paper_setup.csv" file to start with stage 4.
 2. Expected outputs of all stages (including 1 and 2) have been placed in the appropriate GIS and data folders so that stages four to eight can be run, along with later code files ("2_stage9.r" , "3_stage10_eer.py", "4_stage11.r").
    1. Pre-seeded results (netNav_results.gdb) and additional GIS database (netNav_baseAdd.gdb) are available for download here: https://drive.google.com/drive/folders/15eRm0PjM5-2UG7W5wiJL8qs9y2ONUB7Q?usp=sharing
 3. For R files, it is suggested that a base directory [base path here] is set in the appropriate line of code in each file to ease use: setwd("[base path here]/netzero_navigate/d0_2code")